2020 Washington Football Team season: Week 12: at Dallas Cowboys

 Washington and Dallas played on Thanksgiving afternoon for the 10th time in the rivalry's history.
 After a close first half, Washington went on a run of 21 unanswered points in the fourth quarter, including a 15-yard interception return for a touchdown by Montez Sweat, the first of his career.
 Antonio Gibson became the first rookie with three touchdowns on Thanksgiving since Randy Moss in 1998.
 With the win, Washington improved to 4–7 and swept Dallas for the first time since 2012 and only the second time since 2005.
 Washington also won in Dallas on Thanksgiving for the second time ever, the first since 2012, and won for the fourth time on the holiday all-time, their first since 2017.
+This was Washington's only Thanksgiving appearance as the Washington Football Team.